BonsaiDen/JavaScript-Garden/doc/en/types/casting.md

 ### Casting to a Boolean

-By using the **not** operator twice, a value can be converted a boolean.
+By using the **not** operator twice, a value can be converted to a boolean.

     !!'foo';   // true
     !!'';      // false